kaylendog/snepalysis/src/scripts/fetch/README.md

 ## Arguments

+The script can have a number of arguments passed to it at runtime:

 ### Offline Mode, `-c`

 Prevents the script from attempting to clone & update the local repository, using the most recent local copy of the repository.